Workplace learning, or corporate training, encompasses a series of activities to educate

 By implementing these strategies within PlayAblo LMS, you can elevate the effectiveness of your corporate training, fostering a dynamic and engaging learning environment for your employees.

 Implementing an online learning approach involves financial investment.
-According to research
+According to research by

-technology budget, resulting in an annual corporate LMS expenditure of approximately $70,614.
+budget, resulting in an annual corporate LMS expenditure of approximately $70,614.

 The pricing models for LMS services vary among providers and commonly include the following options:

 A fixed fee is charged for a specific number of students.

 The fee is based on the number of students who actively use the LMS during the billing cycle.